- Servings: 4

 - Turmeric powder: ¼ teaspoon

 - Green chilli: 1 no.

 - Soak dal for 1 -2 hours, grind them roughly, with help of small quantity of water if required.

-- Chop green chili, garlic and onion, keep aside.
+- Chop green chilli, garlic and onion, keep aside.

-- Take a mixing bowl, put dal paste chopped green chili, garlic, onion, turmeric powder and salt, mix properly.
+- Take a mixing bowl, put dal paste chopped green chilli, garlic, onion, turmeric powder and salt, mix properly.
 Now batter is ready.

 - Take heavy bottom wok/fry pan, put oil in the fry pan, and let oil to smoke; drop small size batter in it.
 (Either directly using your fingers or spoon), If batter comes up, it means right temperature of oil otherwise wait for a while and test again.